hashicorp/consul/website/source/intro/vs/istio.html.md

 allows flexible heterogeneous deployments where different proxies may be more correct for the applications they're proxying.

+In addition to third party proxy support, applications can natively integrate with the Connect protocol.
+As a result, the performance overhead of introducing Connect is negligible.
+These "Connect-native" applications can interact with any other Connect-capable services, whether they're using a proxy or are also Connect-native.

-Consul enforces authorization and identity to layer 4 only.
+Consul enforces authorization and identity to layer 4 only -- either the TLS connection can be established or it can't.
 We believe service identity should be tied to layer 4, whereas layer 7 should be used for routing, telemetry, etc. We encourge users to use the pluggable data plane layer to use a proxy that supports the layer 7 features necessary